 W as in Widgets.

 Widgets are a great way to make your book blog more organized and easier to follow.
 For example, social media buttons on your blog sidebar are a great way to make it easier for followers to follow you on all of your platforms.
 You can find free social media button to download here, they exist in 100 colors.
 On WordPress, you can search for a lot of widgets in the same place where you customize your theme.
 However, if you have another blog host then a good idea is to google for potential widgets to use.
 Don’t forget to have a very visible follow button on your blog to make sure people don’t have to look for it.
-A search bar and perhaps your blog categories is also a great to have on your sidebar as a widget.
+A search bar and perhaps your blog categories are also great to have on your sidebar as a widget.

 X as in XOXO.